 In 2004, he became part of a working group formed to save Goleta Beach Park from erosion and other environmental hazards.
 He was passionate about preserving the park for the approximately one million people that use the park yearly.
 In 2015, the Goleta Chamber gave him the honor of naming him Volunteer of the Year.
 He was proud of that honor and all that the Friends of Goleta Beach Park volunteers have accomplished over the years.

 Ed was an avid fly fisherman.
 He traveled to Montana, Alaska, Chile, New Mexico, and anywhere he could cast a fly rod.
 He also enjoyed jazz music and played the keyboard.
 He especially liked Brazilian jazz.

 Ed is survived by his wife, Sue Ramsey, of nearly 40 years; his daughter, Mary (Bill) Geck of Albuquerque; son, John (Mabel) de la Torre of Santa Barbara; granddaughter, Emma (Jordan) Drake; grandson, Will Geck, both of Albuquerque; his only great grandchild, Levi Drake; and his half-brother, Frank (Jennifer) de la Torre, Simi Valley.
 His former wife, Sharla Rodriguez, who has remained a friend, along with her husband, Gil, also survives him.
 Both were a tremendous help during these last difficult years.
 Lastly, he is survived by his beloved cat, Buster.
 His parents and his oldest son, Ed Jr. preceded Ed in death.

 The family wishes to thank the wonderful and caring staff of Abundant Care assisted living.
 We couldn’t have asked for a better place to entrust Ed’s care to.
 God bless each one of you.

-Final services will be private.To send flowers to the family of Edwin de la Torre , please visit Tribute Store
+Final services will be private.To send flowers to the family or plant a tree in memory of Edwin de la Torre , please visit Tribute Store